 Options for Consuming Web Service Data

 After returning the response from an HTTP request, we will be interested in consuming the data in a structured format.
 This can be accomplished by deserializing the response into defined model objects.
-Of course, one of the benefits associated with using the Xamarin mobile frameworks is potential re-use of ubiquitous model objects employed throughout the overall application architecture.
+Of course, one of the benefits associated with using the Xamarin mobile frameworks is the potential re-use of ubiquitous model objects employed throughout the overall application architecture.

 The examples in this chapter use both XML and JSON data formats.